seantis/swiss-municipalities/README.md

 ## URL

 The `URL` file contains the url to the "Historisiertes Gemeindeverzeichnis der Schweiz (XML Format)" zip file of the Swiss Governement.
-This url may change over time (especially when new data is released around new year).
+This url typically changes over time (especially when new data is released around new year).
 It is found on the website mentioned at the beginning of this readme.
+After updating the URL, make sure to delete your local `data.xml`.